 So, what is this Blockchain?

-Blockchain is essentially a kind of decentralized database that allows individuals to have a safe, secure way to handle their data without the need for third parties.
+Blockchain is essentially a kind of decentralized database that allows you to have a safe, secure way to handle their data without the need for third parties.

-For example, people with Bitcoin can make or accept payments in real-time without needing a centralized bank.
+For example, you could with Bitcoin, make or accept payments in real-time without needing a centralized bank.

 “[It is] a way for one Internet user to transfer a unique piece of digital property to another Internet user, such that the transfer is guaranteed to be safe and secure, everyone knows that the transfer has taken place, and nobody can challenge the legitimacy of the transfer,” said software entrepreneur Marc Andreessen.